smfields/smfields.github.io/Shuffle.md

 <details>
 <summary>Deployment</summary>

 The entire application is hosted off-site through Amazon Web Services.
-I'm using AWS Elastic Beanstalk for the web application deployment, AWS RDS to host a MySQL database, and AWS CodePipeline for continuous deployment.
+It uses AWS Elastic Beanstalk for the web application deployment, AWS RDS to host a MySQL database, and AWS CodePipeline for continuous deployment.

 The AWS CodePipeline is connected to my GitHub repository and automatically deploys to my production version on merges to the main branch, or my to development version on merges to the dev branch.